 The new guard CONTESTS IN FICTION & POETRY

-TNG Volume VI contests in fiction & poetry are in full swing.
+TNG Volume VII contests in fiction & poetry are in full swing.
 The New Guard Vol VII Machigonne Fiction Contest Judge is the Edgar Prize-winning Chris Abani and our Vol VII Knightville Poetry Contest Judge is the National Book Award-winning poet, Mark Doty.
+Deadline: August 20, 2017.

 KNIGHTVILLE POETRY CONTEST: $1,500 and publication for an exceptional poem in any form.
 Up to three poems per entry.
 Up to 150 lines per poem.
 Please submit all three poems in a single document.
 TNG Vol VII Judge: MARK DOTY. $20 entry fee.